reyphia/brute/README.md

 }
 ```

-The schema may evolve as the web application develops.
+The job schema may change as the web application evolves.

 ---

-## Result Handling
+## Results

-Successful recovery:
+A successful recovery is stored as:

 ```json
 {